MTstateIntroStats/IntroStatActivitiesHybrid/_book/15-FinalExam-review.md

 \newpage

-3. Use the appropriate Final Exam Review R script file to analyze the following research question: "Is there evidence that adult Islanders who listen to classical music take less time to complete the puzzle cube after listening to the music than for Islanders that listen to heavy metal music?"
+3. Use the appropriate Final Exam Review R script file to analyze the following research question: "Is there evidence that adult Islanders who listen to classical music take less time, on average, to complete the puzzle cube after listening to the music than for Islanders that listen to heavy metal music?"
 Use - classical - heavy metal as the order of subtraction.

 a.
 Parameter of Interest:
 \vspace{0.3in}